aranair/aranair.github.io/source/posts/2017-06-28-building-a-python-cli-stock-ticker-with-urwid.html.markdown

   ('change negative', 'dark red', '')]
 ```

-In other parts of the app where text is displayed, those keys will be used to tell the app
+In other parts of the app where text is displayed, those keys can be used to tell the app
-what color / background the text span should be.
+what color / background the text span should be rendered in.

 ```python
 # Notice "refresh button" and "quit button" keys were defined above in the color scheme.